-HI105 History of the United States I (AI) (D) (W)
+HI105 History of the United States I (AI) (D) (W) 3 credits (fall and spring) DA: L1 D

 History of the United States to 1865 is an introductory survey course which covers the colonial period followed by a study of the confederation, constitutional and early national periods.
 Such topics as governmental development, territorial expansion, abolitionism, women's rights and the growth of political parties will be discussed.
-The final section of the course will cover the Civil War and the impact the Civil War had upon American Society.
+The final section of the course will cover the Civil War and the impact this traumatic event had upon the U.S. society.